Giants vs. Mets Player Props Betting Odds

 Estrada Stats

-- Thairo Estrada has 76 hits with 18 doubles, a triple, nine home runs and 15 walks.
+- Thairo Estrada has collected 77 hits with 18 doubles, a triple, nine home runs and 15 walks.
 He has driven in 30 runs with 18 stolen bases.

 Estrada Recent Games